wikimedia/kasocki/README.md

 ## TODO

 - tests for kafkaEventHandlers
-- Filter for array values
-- filter glob wildcards?
-- filter with some other thing?
-JSONPath?
 - move Kafka test topic and data to fixtures?
 - docker with kafka
 - Get upstream fix for https://github.com/Blizzard/node-rdkafka/issues/5